GoInterject/GoInterject.github.io/wGetStarted/L-Export-QuickExportAndPDF.md

 ### Export Workbook

-Interject features the option to export the workbook This export process removes Data Cell formulas and external links from a sheet or workbook so users without Interject can view them.
+Interject features the option to export the workbook.
+This export process removes Data Cell formulas and external links from a sheet or workbook so users without Interject can view them.

 Take the report **PL Trend Report with Data Cells** from the [Financial Walkthrough](/wAbout/Financial-Report.html) as an example.
 It is shown below.